 Only mammals feel the burning effects; birds feel nothing.
 As birds are a better method of distributing the seeds, which pass intact through their guts

 This is true as this section in the reading clearly tells us birds feel nothing (when they eat them) and they distribute them around when it leaves their body.
-So clearly chiles are eaten by birds.
+So clearly chilies are eaten by birds.
 In other words, they can be a part of a birds diet.

 The smaller chilies tend to be the hottest.
 This may reflect the fact that they tend to grow closer to the ground and are therefore more vulnerable to animals.

-However, it says 'all large chiles'.
+However, it says 'all large chilies'.
 We are not given any information to say all of them grow high off the ground.
 It's possible some don't, so we don't know which means it is Not Given.

 The heat of a chili is measured on the Scoville scale.

 Again, this is Not Given.
 We are given some information about heat in this sentence and those that follow.